wp-plugins/ultimate-landing-page-and-coming-soon-page/readme.txt

 ###Created for Marketers and Designers

 I created this plugin with marketers and designers in mind.
 It is easy to use whether you are building your own list or helping your clients build their list.
+This plugin will help you create landing pages and coming soon pages that will work for you.
 I use this plugin for all of my landing pages and coming soon pages.
 I guarantee it will work for you.

+Don't try to use post or other pages as a substitute for landing pages.
+Landing pages are designed specifically to get a response from your visitors.

 *  [Free Upgrade to the Advanced Lite version!](http://www.thinklandingpages.com/landingpage/wordpress-landing-page-plugin-2-2/?utm_source=inside%20landing%20page%20plugin%20repoBottom-to-feature-page&utm_medium=plugin&utm_campaign=inside%20landing%20page%20plugin%20repoBottom-to-feature-page)